 Simon H. Carpal Tunnel Syndrome.
 University of Maryland Medical Center.
 Updated May 6, 2012.
 Retrieved from https://umm.edu/health/medical/reports/articles/carpal-tunnel-syndrome on November 2, 2015.

 Where Chiropractic Care Pulls Ahead

-Chiropractic Is a Natural Approach to Wellness
+Chiropractic Offers a Holistic Approach

 - Goertz CM, Long CR, Hondras MA, Petri R, Delgado R, Lawrence DJ, Owens EF, Meeker WC.
 Adding chiropractic manipulative therapy to standard medical care for patients with acute low back pain: results of a pragmatic randomized comparative effectiveness study.
 Spine 2013;38(8):627-634.

 - Hertzman-Miller RP1, Morgenstern H, Hurwitz EL, Yu F, Adams AH, Harber P, Kominski GF.
 Comparing the satisfaction of low back pain patients randomized to receive medical or chiropractic care: results from the UCLA low-back pain study.
 American Journal of Public Health 2002;92(10):1628-1633.

 If you live in Harrisburg and you've been in a car crash, you need to know that you don't have to suffer from chronic symptoms.

 Research Shows Chiropractic Helps With Chronic Pain after an Auto Injury